Komal3057/2048-Game/README.md

 ✨ Features
 Classic 2048 gameplay with smooth animations
-Arrow key controls for moving tiles
+1.Arrow key controls for moving tiles
-Combine tiles with the same numbers
+2.Combine tiles with the same numbers
-Score counter to track your progress
+3.Score counter to track your progress
-Responsive & mobile-friendly design
+4.Responsive & mobile-friendly design
-Clean, modern styling for an attractive UI
+5.Clean, modern styling for an attractive UI

 🌐 Live Demo